EdiWang/Elf/README.md

 ### Pre-requests

-- Node.js 18.x LTS
-- VSCode or any editor you like
+- Visual Studio / VSCode / .NET CLI or any editor you like
-- A valid Kendo UI license

 ### Configure Microsoft Entra ID